327 in³ of model material. 298 in³ of support material. 250 hours of print time. 41 parts. 20 hours of building and assembly. 1 kayak.

 Taking a design from a concept to a physical artifact that exists in the real world is exhilarating.
 With the design help from SOLIDWORKS in part 1, the analysis help from Simulation in part 2 and help from solidThinking Inspire in part 3, the kayak frames are now optimized for 3D printing.
 In video four we walk through choosing the proper 3D printing technology and options to build our parts.

 Having already designed the wood stringers with SOLIDWORKS 3D CAD in part 1 and refined the shape of the kayak for buoyancy, stability and draw with Flow Simulation in part 2, the third step in designing a 3D printed kayak is designing the interior structure.
-In this blog, I show how to create the geometry to hold those stringers in place.
+In this blog, I'll show how to create the geometry to hold the stringers in place.

 May 4, 2017

 I'm a huge Star Wars fan, and have been for a very long time.
 And it doesn't get much better than the final climactic moment from “A New Hope.”

 Barbecue season is right around the corner!
 So, for this week's Make Your Own Solution, I am using SOLIDWORKS Simulation and SOLIDWORKS Flow Simulation to design a meat smoker out of a cardboard box and a broken crock pot.

 With the Easter holiday around the corner, we wanted to get into the Spring spirit.
 So for this week's “Make Your Own Solution” blog, I decided to 3D print chocolate bunny molds using a Stratasys Objet30 Pro.

 Don't you hate when new technology doesn't fit your tripod from the 80's?
 Us too!
 That's why in this week's “Make Your Own Solution” blog, I decided to work through the problems I encounter using my old tripod and tackle new ways to attach a cell phone to the mount.
 This is the solution I came up with:

 September 23, 2016